-We anticipate future demand for our 4SightTM Intelligent Sensing Platform will come from two major markets - Automotive and Industrial.
+We anticipate future demand for our 4SightTM Intelligent Sensing Platform will come from two major markets, Automotive and Industrial.
 In the near term, we anticipate concentrating on the Automotive market by more effectively leveraging our business model, focusing on advanced driverassistance systems, or ADAS, autonomous driving, and commercial trucking.
-In the longer term, we will look for opportunities in the Industrial market, such as in the railway and intelligent transportation systems, or ITS, segments, when it becomes cost-effective to do so based on higher volume production in the Automotive market.
-This provides us with multiple opportunities for sustained growth by enabling new applications and product features across these market segments.
-However, as our customers continue their R&D projects to commercialize solutions that rely on lidar technology, it is difficult to estimate the timing of ultimate end markets and customer adoption.
-In the Automotive market for example, which accounted for 0% and 81% of revenue in the three months ended March 31, 2024 and 2023, respectively, our growth and financial performance will be heavily influenced by our ability to successfully integrate into OEM programs that require years of development, testing, and validation.
-Because of the size and complexity of these OEM programs, having Tier 1 partnerships would provide a substantial competitive advantage over our competitors given their large scale, mass-production capabilities, and existing OEM customer relationships.
-The decision by our former Tier 1 partner, Continental, to discontinue our joint lidar development program could have a material and adverse effect on our business, if we are unable to find one or more Tier 1 automotive suppliers to replace Continental in a timely manner, as our business model is predicated on licensing our lidar designs and other intellectual property to Tier 1 automotive suppliers.
+In the longer term, we will look for opportunities in the Industrial market, such as in the railway and intelligent transportation systems, or ITS segments, when it becomes cost-effective to do so based on higher volume production in the Automotive market.
+This strategy provides us with multiple opportunities for sustained growth by enabling new applications and product features across these market segments.
+However, as our customers continue their R&D projects to commercialize solutions that rely on lidar technology, it is difficult to estimate the timing of ultimate end market demand and customer adoption.
+In the Automotive market for example, which accounted for 0% and 71% of revenue in the six months ended June 30, 2024 and 2023, respectively, our growth and financial performance will be heavily influenced by our ability to successfully integrate into OEM programs that require years of development, testing, and validation.
+Because of the size and complexity of these OEM programs, having Tier 1 partnerships should provide a substantial competitive advantage over our competitors given their large scale, massproduction capabilities, and existing OEM relationships.
+The decision by our former Tier 1 partner, Continental, to discontinue our joint lidar development program was a setback to our business, however, we were able to able engage LITEON as a replacement Tier 1 automotive supplier.
+If we are unable to establish and maintain our relationship with LITEON or find other Tier 1 automotive suppliers in the future, this could have a material and adverse effect on our business, as our business model is predicated on licensing our lidar designs and other intellectual property to Tier 1 automotive suppliers.
 Our primary focus in the Automotive market is on ADAS for passenger and commercial vehicle autonomy, particularly highway autonomy applications.
 We believe that growth in that market is driven by both more stringent safety regulations and consumer demand for vehicles offering increased safety and advanced driver assist features.
-We will need to anticipate and adapt to any changes in the regulatory environment, as well as changes in consumer demand in order to take advantage of this opportunity.
+We will need to anticipate and adapt to any changes in the regulatory environment, as well as changes in consumer demand, in order to take advantage of this opportunity.

 As is common in early-stage companies with limited operating histories, we are subject to risks and uncertainties such as those described in Part II, Item 1A of this Quarterly Report on Form 10-Q. Since inception, we have incurred net losses and negative cash flows from operations and expect to continue incurring losses until after we reach commercialization.
 We are dependent upon raising additional capital to provide the cash necessary to continue our ongoing operations.
-Should we not be to do so, we will require alternative sources of liquidity to continue our operations for the next 12 months.
-We plan to adjust spending in order to preserve and extend liquidity, and has plans which would further reduce operating expenses and cash outlays.
+We have been able to do so in the past, for example during the second quarter of 2024, we were able to raise approximately \$5,541 in gross proceeds from financing activities.
+Should we not be successful in raising additional capital we will require alternative sources of liquidity to continue our operations for the next twelve months.
+In those circumstances, we would also plan to adjust spending in order to preserve and extend liquidity, and we have plans to further reduce operating expenses and cash outlays should we need to.
 We believe that these plans can be successfully implemented, which would likely result in adequate cash flows to support our ongoing operations for at least one year from the date of this Quarterly Report on Form 10-Q.